thejoabo/autofishbot/README.md

 ## Contributing
 - Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-- Any errors, bugs, strange behavior **[PLEASE OPEN AN ISSUE](https://github.com/thejoabo/virtualfisher-bot/issues/new)** containing a screenshot or describing the issue.
+- If you notice any errors, bugs or strange behavior **[PLEASE OPEN AN ISSUE](https://github.com/thejoabo/virtualfisher-bot/issues/new)** containing a screenshot or describing the issue.